gogocat/jQuery-Declarative/README.md

 $(".ui-accordion").accordion();
 ```

-The day is now gone, and developers can now use declarative syntax.
-No more guesting / search of what elements might be bind to a plugin.
+Developers can prefer to use declarative syntax.
+No more guesting / search of what plugin might bind to the element.

  > **Note:** Attribute selector has been available since jQuery version 1.0

 *So why use this script?
 I can just do...*
 ```javascript
 $("[data-ui-accordion]").accordion();
 ```
-Well, jQuery declarative script safely parses options declared in the DOM element plus some more benefits.
+Well, jQuery declarative script safely parses options declared in the DOM element plus some other benefits.

 **Example:**